ninabarzh/orchard/mitigations/virtualisation/qubes/README.md

 # Qubes PC: The plan

 The new Thinkpad X1 Carbon Gen 9 kept giving blackscreen as soon as the stick was starting up, so not doable yet (tried everything but had to hard reset it with every attempt).
-Luckily the old Inspiron did give me the Install screen on boot, so (even though freezes and crashes) I can still try Qubes.
+The old Inspiron did give me the Install screen on boot, but failed during the test for the type of virtualisation technology required.

-These choices also make sure I get a decent amount of exposure to [Qubes ways](https://www.qubes-os.org/doc/) and will feel comfortable with it when I am done (I will have gone to install H&%% and back).
+This will remain a plan until I can get me a BEAST. :)

 ## The Plan